Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 For the past 3 years, the ability of Thanos components to play various roles within their architecture to support their ever-increasing scale of Prometheus-based metrics has been extremely valuable.

 Medallia is now considering a shift to a 100% remote-write architecture with centralized storage to reduce overall complexity.
 However, they expect Thanos' components to remain a major part of their solution.
-They recommend Thanos to anyone facing a need to operate Prometheus metrics at and the abilitiy to mantain flexibility in their architecture to accommodate change.
+They recommend Thanos to anyone facing a need to operate Prometheus metrics at any scale and the abilitiy to mantain flexibility in their architecture to accommodate change.

 To read more, see [2022-09-08-thanos-at-medallia.md](https://github.com/thanos-io/thanos/blob/main/docs/blog/2022-09-08-thanos-at-medallia.md)